BAAF: A benchmark attention adaptive framework for medical ultrasound image segmentation tasks: Introduction

-To further improve the performance of CNNs on medical ultrasound images, there have been many attempts to integrate attention mechanism into CNNs for better performance in segmentation tasks \cite{Xian2018}.
+To further improve the performance of CNNs in ultrasound segmentation tasks, there have been many attempts to integrate attention mechanism into CNNs \cite{Xian2018}.
 It is well known that attention plays a very important role in human perception, and the introduction of the attention module can help the network to better focus on the “what” and “where” of the object from the whole image \cite{Ru2023}, as shown in Fig. 2.
-Zhuang et al. designed a Residual-Dilated-Attention-Gate-UNet (RDAU-Net) based on a spatial attention model to achieve breast tumor segmentation in ultrasound images \cite{Zhuang2019}.
+Zhuang et al. designed a Residual-Dilated-Attention-Gate-UNet (RDAU-Net) based on a spatial attention model to achieve breast tumor ultrasound segmentation \cite{Zhuang2019}.
 Lee et al. attempted to segment breast ultrasound images by introducing a channel attention module with multi-scale average pooling operation in U-Net \cite{Lee2020}.
-Xian et al., constructed a novel attention enhancement module (AENet) by using saliency maps to improve the segmentation accuracy of the deep learning model for breast lesions \cite{Vakanski2020}.
-Yan et al., proposed an attention enhanced U-net with hybrid dilated convolution (AE U-net) model to segment the breast tumors in ultrasound images \cite{Yan2022}.
-Chen et al., developed a hybrid attention model with the spatial attention and the channel attention to segment kidney ultrasound images automatically \cite{Chen2022}.
+Xian et al., constructed a attention enhancement module (AENet) by using saliency maps to improve the segmentation accuracy of breast lesions \cite{Vakanski2020}.
+Yan et al., proposed an attention enhanced U-net with hybrid dilated convolution (AE U-net) model to segment the breast ultrasound image \cite{Yan2022}.
+Chen et al., developed a hybrid attention model with the spatial attention and the channel attention to segment kidney ultrasound images \cite{Chen2022}.
 Meng et al., proposed a novel dual global attention neural network (DGANet) by integrating a bilateral spatial attention module and a global channel attention module to improve the detection accuracy of breast lesion \cite{Meng2023}.
-However, it is still difficult for the individual attentional strategies (e.g., channel attention and spatial attention) or the simple hybrid attentional mechanisms to accurately localize and capture the objective characterization from the complex ultrasound images, as shown in Fig. 2.
+However, it is still difficult for the individual attention (e.g., channel attention and spatial attention) or the simple hybrid attention mechanisms to localize and capture the objective characterization accurately from the complex ultrasound images, as shown in Fig. 3.